Towards Data Auctions with Externalities: Model

 Suppose now each firm may buy data to improve the quality of its good, or equivalently, improve the alignment of design parameters with consumer preferences, e.g., with new smart phone features, thus increasing $q_i$ to $q_i + x_i$.
-The following proposition shows that the resulting increase in firms' utilities $\Delta u_i = u_i(q_i + x_i) - u_i(q_i)$ follows the linear model \eqref{eq:firm_valuation_model}.
+The following result (proved in \cref{appendix:ex_quality}) shows that, under the consumer type distribution studied in \cite{chambers06}, the resultant increase in firms' utilities $\Delta u_i = u_i(q_i + x_i) - u_i(q_i)$ follows the linear model~\eqref{eq:firm_valuation_model}.